 A few months ago Jason and I had the pleasure of spending a week in Florence.
 Most of the time we spent exploring that lovely Italian city, but we knew we wanted to get out and explore Tuscany for at least one day.

-However, with so many charming towns and villages in Tuscany, it was tough to choose a day trip from Florence.
+However, with so many charming towns and villages in Tuscany, it was tough to choose a day trip from Florence, Italy.
 Fortunately I had recently been introduced to a company called Walks, and found a tour on their website that was perfect--Tuscany Day Trip With San Gimignano, Chianti and Siena.

 Over the course of ten hours we would visit two classic Tuscan towns, drive through miles of beautiful countryside and eat a delicious lunch paired with regional wines.
 Add in a personable and knowledgeable guide and this turned out to be the ideal Tuscany day trip from Florence.